Become a History Teacher for Postsecondary Learners

 - Understanding of the past through contextual perspectives of race, class, gender and ethnicity and how these elements shaped the past

-Equipped with this graduate certificate in history, graduates may pursue positions in higher education as a college or university professor, faculty member or instructor.
+Equipped with this online graduate certificate in history, graduates who hold at least a master’s degree and meet state teaching licensure or certification requirements have the opportunity to pursue positions in higher education as a college or university professor, faculty member or instructor.
 Potential workplaces include two or four-year colleges, universities, trade or technical schools and companies that specialize in educational research and publishing.

-Graduates will enter into the higher education field with increasing job opportunities.
-The U.S. Bureau of Labor Statistics Occupational Outlook Handbook estimates job growth for postsecondary teachers to increase by about 9% from 2019 to 2029, much faster than average, accounting for an estimated increase of 121,500 jobs in the field.*
+Qualified graduates can enter into the higher education field with increasing job opportunities.
+The U.S. Bureau of Labor Statistics Occupational Outlook Handbook estimates job growth for postsecondary teachers to increase by about 12% from 2021 to 2031, faster than average, accounting for an estimated increase of 159,400 jobs in the field.1

-*COVID-19 has adversely affected the global economy and data from 2020 may be atypical compared to prior years.
-The pandemic may impact the predicted future workforce outcomes indicated by the Bureau of Labor Statistics as well.
-Accordingly, data shown is based on 2019, which can be found here: U.S. Bureau of Labor Statistics, Occupational Outlook Handbook, Postsecondary Teachers
+1 COVID-19 has adversely affected the global economy and data from 2020 and 2021 may be atypical compared to prior years.
+The pandemic may impact the predicted future workforce outcomes indicated by the U.S. Bureau of Labor Statistics as well.
+Accordingly, data shown is effective September 2022, which can be found here: U.S. Bureau of Labor Statistics, Occupational Outlook Handbook, Postsecondary Teachers, retrieved on Jan.
+19, 2023.

 * Please note that this list may contain programs and courses not presently offered, as availability may vary depending on class size, enrollment and other contributing factors.
 If you are interested in a program or course listed herein please first contact your University Counselor for the most current information regarding availability.